 Durable and easy to maintain, quartzite tiles are an excellent choice for a highly trafficked area like the kitchen.
 In this space by interior designer Kristina Crestin of Kristina Crestin Design, quartzite tile floors look especially chic complemented by blue-gray cabinets.

-If you want your kitchen to exude rustic farmhouse vibes, follow interior designer Amber Lewis of Amber Interiors's lead and opt for limestone tile floors.
+If you want your kitchen to exude rustic farmhouse vibes, follow the lead of interior designer Amber Lewis of Amber Interiors and opt for limestone tile floors.
 The timeless stone pairs well with a number of design styles, including the French country-inspired aesthetic seen here.

 Geometric Stone Tiles